bssulfikkar/bssulfikkar/README.md

 - 👋 Hi, I’m @bssulfikkar
 - 👀 I’m interested in working with data and data pipelines
 - Curious to learn new things and implement in work
-- I am sel Desciplined and self motivated
+- I am self Desciplined and self motivated
 - I am good reader , listener hence I like public speaking and writing as well
 - Looking forward to write my first book as part of my journey as an author
 - I love mentoring and sharing knowledge